2022/23 | Conestoga College

 Admission/readmission to all other semesters is based on seat availability and academic history.
 If space in the program exists, students will be readmitted to the current program design, to which current program standards and procedures will apply.
 Students will be ranked ordered for readmission using the following criteria:

 - Students in good academic standing who have withdrawn from the Conestoga College PCP program due to illness or personal circumstances with prior approval from the Program Coordinator and/or Program Chair.

-- Students who have one discontinuance as a result of course failure(s) and whose academic status/performance and extra-curricular preparation suggests that they will be successful in the program if readmitted.
+- Students who have one discontinuance as a result of course failure(s) and whose academic status/performance and extra-curricular preparation suggest that they will be successful in the program if readmitted.

 - Transfer students from other institutions whose Primary Care Paramedic Programs are deemed to be equivalent in curriculum structure and who are in good academic standing.

 If there are more students within any category than space in the program can accommodate, the following academic factors will also be considered when ranking students for readmission: